scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[46:5]** But only prepare ye your hearts, that ye may hear the law, and be subject to those who in fear are wise and understanding; and prepare your souls that ye may not depart from them.

-**[46:6]** For if ye do these things, good tidings will come unto you.
-Which I before told you of; nor shall ye fall into the torment, of which I testified to you before."
+**[46:6]** For if ye do these things, good tidings will come unto you, which I before told you of; nor will ye fall into the torment, of which I testified to you before."

 [**[46:7]** But with regard to the word that I was to be taken, I did not make (it) known to them or to my son.]

 **[47:1]** And when I had gone forth and dismissed them, I went thence and said unto them: "Behold!
 I go to Hebron: for thither the Mighty One hath sent me."

 **[47:2]** And I came to that place where the word had been spoken unto me, and I sat there, and fasted seven days.

 **[48:1]** And it came to pass after the seventh day, that I prayed before the Mighty One and said: